Dasharo/docs/docs/dasharo-menu-docs/dasharo-system-features.md

   BIOS flash.
 Recommended to be enabled if [Firmware setup password](overview.md#user-password-management) is set.
 Disable the protection if you need access to flash with flashrom.

+- `Dma protection` - Early Boot DMA protection is a feature that utilizes the IOMMU early in the boot process to prevent rogue DMA-capable devices such as PCIe add-in cards and USB 3 devices from access to memory.
+This prevents a class of DMA attacks that allow for exfiltration of secrets and installation of malware early in the boot process.
+DMA protection can be enabled in two
+  ways:
+    + Enable IOMMU when transferring control to OS (ExitBootService in normal boot)
+    + Enable IOMMU when transfer control at ReadyToBoot event

 ## Networking Options

 ![](/images/menus/dasharo_net_opts.jpeg){ class="center" }